Hearing health and hearing aids

 - Ruptured eardrum (ouch): Any loud blast of noise or sudden change in pressure might rupture your eardrum and impact hearing.
 (Think loud fireworks or cannonballing too hard into a pool.)

-- Certain medicines: More than 200 medicines are considered ototoxic (toxic to the ears).2 You know, because the Greek translation of “oto” means ear.
-Anyway, if you’re taking a medicine for a serious infection, cancer, or heart disease, your doctor or care team likely talked with you about the potential impact to your hearing before you started taking it.
-Still have concerns?
-Schedule another conversation with your doctor to re-evaluate your current medicines and potential hearing side effects.
+- Certain medicines: More than 200 medicines are considered ototoxic (toxic to the ears).2 If you’re taking a medicine for a serious infection, cancer, or heart disease, your doctor or care team likely talked with you about the potential impact to your hearing before you started taking it.
+If you still have concerns, schedule another conversation with your doctor to re-evaluate your current medicines and potential hearing side effects.

 Are there different kinds of hearing loss?

 Our ears have three parts — the outer, middle and inner ear.
 It’s no surprise that because our ears are so complex, different kinds of hearing loss may happen in different parts of them.

 - Conductive hearing loss: This happens when sounds can’t get to your inner ear.
 With conductive hearing loss, you might have a hard time hearing soft sounds or notice that louder sounds are muffled.
 Medicine or surgery may be a way to fix it.3

 - Sensorineural hearing loss: This is the most common type of permanent hearing loss and it happens when your inner ear gets damaged4.
 According to Mayo Clinic, medicine or surgery is usually not going to help you if you have sensorineural hearing loss — so you may want to talk to your doctor because you may want to start thinking about hearing technology, like hearing aids.4

 - Mixed hearing loss: This happens when there’s a problem with your outer or middle and inner ear.
 Basically, with mixed hearing loss, you may have conductive and sensorineural hearing loss at the same time.5